terciofonsec/wex-challenge/HELP.md

    * You should see your project listed on the dashboard with its code quality metrics, *code smells*, bugs, and coverage.

+ BIG NOTE:
+    For challenge propose I did not create any branches to commit and opened PRs, I did it directly to main to facilitate and speed up the development.
+I hope you forgive me.